Results for: "String# "

 String.new('foo', encoding: 'bar') # Raises ArgumentError.

-With optional keyword argument capacity, returns a copy of string (or an empty string, if string is not given); the given capacity is advisory only, and may or may not set the size of the internal buffer, which may in turn affect performance:
+With keyword option capacity given, the given value is advisory only, and may or may not set the size of the internal buffer, which may in turn affect performance:

 Compares self and other_string, returning: